 During the last weeks of pregnancy, the nipples continue to increase in size, as does the breast, while the cells that produce milk become larger.

 Sometimes, lumps develop in the breast during pregnancy.
 Usually these are cysts that are either filled with fluid or milk.
-Fibroadeonomas, which form in the breast lobules are also common.
-These lumps are not cancerous and almost all lumps that develop during pregnancy are benign.
+Fibroadeonomas, which form in the breast lobules (a gland that produces milk) are also common.
+These lumps are not cancerous, and almost all lumps that develop during pregnancy are benign.

 An increase in breast size as they grow during pregnancy can cause discomfort and pain, which may be eased by wearing a well-fitting bra.
 It is possible to tell that a bra fits well if the following apply: